1Hive/website/website/blog/2019-08-31-dandelion-overview.md

 We created the Token Request app to allow addresses to create a request for a Dandelion Org's membership tokens in exchange for any other ERC-20 tokens.
 Dandelion Org members can then choose to accept or deny the address's request.
 Dandelion Orgs will also be able to create proposals to allocate funds via the voting and finance apps.
 In addition, Dandelion Orgs also allow members to create many more types of proposals depending on how permissions are set and which apps are installed.
 With an app like [Aragon Agent](https://twitter.com/lkngtn/status/1147237525150425089) Dandelion Orgs can create proposals that interact with any external contract.

 We anticipate that the Token Request app will be of benefit, not just to Dandelion Orgs, but the wider Aragon ecosystem.
 One use case would be a form of permissioned fundraising.
-The most popular method of fundraising in the Ethereum ecosystem is the ICO.
-This is somewhat similar to an IPO as tokens are free for purchase and trade on open markets.
 The Token Request app allows for selective and negotiated token sales.
 This is somewhat similar to the venture model where startups and investors negotiate, agree on a price, and then investors get voting rights and a share of the company in exchange for cash.

 ### Lock: